Gossip

 Introduction

 Gossip is ubiquitous.
-Anthropologists, along with other social scientists, have found that gossip occurs around the world and in both men and women.
-However, there are gender differences between the content of male and female gossip.
-Gossiping across genders allows men and women to form bonds and during this bonding activity, gossip loses its negative connotation.
+Anthropologists, along with other social scientists, have found that gossip occurs around the world and in all people.
+However, there are differences between the content of male and female gossip.
+Gossiping across genders allows people to form bonds and during this bonding activity, gossip loses its negative connotation.
 Instead, gossip is seen as helping people form and deepen bonds with others.
-However, when a person is on the receiving end of negative gossip about himself or herself, that person often feels dejected, upset, and hurt about the negative message communicated.
+However, when a person is on the receiving end of negative gossip, that person often feels dejected, upset, and hurt about the negative message communicated.
 Currently, because of technology and online access, gossip can quickly be spread and accessed.

 Defining gossip

 We all have an idea of what gossip is, but developing a concrete definition for the purpose of research has become challenging.
-At a very general level, researchers define gossip as idle talk or “chit chat” about daily life (Dunbar, 2004).
-In feminist criticism, gossip is “girl talk” (Eckert, 1990).
+At a very general level, researchers define gossip as idle talk or “chit chat” about daily life.
+In feminist criticism, gossip is “girl talk."
 In an attempt to define gossip more narrowly for the purpose of this article, gossip refers to any instance of information being discussed without the third party (whom the information is about) being present or giving assent.

 The positives and negatives of gossip